HMC ML Q053: Fairmile flotillas

 Affectionately known as the little ships, little fighting ships, or Q-boats by their crews, during the Second World War the Fairmile B motor launches of the RCN played a vital role escorting shipping along the St. Lawrence River, in the Gulf of St. Lawrence, and between Newfoundland and the mainland of Canada.
 Regularly deployed in flotillas of six The Little Ships relieved larger escort craft urgently needed elsewhere by carrying out anti-submarine patrols, port defence and rescue duties.
-Based out of shore establishments on the St. Lawrence River, Halifax, Saint John, Shelburne, Sydney and on the West Coast; at sea the RCN Fairmile Fleets were accompanied by two "mother ships" HMCS Preserver (F94) and HMCS Provider (F100) providing fresh water, fuel and medical services.
+Based out of shore establishments on the St. Lawrence River, Halifax, Saint John, Shelburne, Sydney, and on the Canadian West Coast; at sea the RCN Fairmile fleets were accompanied by two "mother ships" and providing fresh water, fuel and medical services.